 - Watch for comments in Web Viewers (blocks of text that start with either “//” or “/*” – you’ll need to be sure they only use the “/*” tags.

 This approach will work for small projects, but there is a better way to go:

 If you want to keep everything easy to read and modify, we would recommend creating FileMaker fields for HTML, CSS, JS and then combining them together in one calculation.
-The result of the calculation should be “Text” and don’t forget to check the “Recalculate when needed” box in Storage options.
+The result of the calculation should be “Text” and make sure to check the “Do not store” box in Storage options.

 Using fields is a bit of a workaround, but it helps to keep things simple and allows you to more easily copy-paste from other (Web) code editors.What likely would be a complex bit of code in your Web Viewer can now look like this: